 (ii) The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or would create an unnecessary hardship on the applicant.

-STAFF: The strict application of the provisions of the regulation would deprive the applicant of reasonable use of the land because the parking area would need to be revised and spaces may be lost to meet the drive aisle requirement of 24 feet.
+STAFF: The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land by causing modification of drainage patterns along 3rd Street Road that would require the Kentucky Transportation Cabinet approval.